nfergu/memalot/README.md

 In this case the `max_object_age_calls=2` parameter asks Memalot to only consider _objects that have been created while the function was being called, and have survived two calls to the function_.

-Function-based leak discovery will not work well if other threads are creating objects outside the function while it is being called.
-Use [time-based Leak Discovery](#time-based-leak-discovery) in this case.
+Function-based leak discovery may not be accurate if other threads are creating objects outside the function while it is being called.
+Memalot cannot detect objects that are created within a specific function, only _while a particular function is being called_.
+If this causes problems for you, use [time-based Leak Discovery](#time-based-leak-discovery) instead.

 Note: you should *not* call `memalot.start_leak_monitoring` when using function-based leak discovery.